pedro19v/GIMME/README.md

 ## Requirements

 GIMME requires Python 3 in order to be executed (Tested in Python 3.7.4).
 No additional tools are required.
 Tested on Windows and Linux.
-May also work in MacOS, but remins still untested in this platform.
+May also work in MacOS, but remains untested in this platform.

 ## Setup